vmtk/vmtk-old-website/Tutorials/ImageFeatureCorrection.md

 ##Read and Display the image

 The first step is to read in the dicom files and to display them on the screen.
-This is done using `vmtkimagereader`, and `vmtkimageviewer vmtkimagereader -f dicom -d dicom_directory_path -ofile image_volume.vti –pipe vmtkimageviewer`
+This is done using `vmtkimagereader`, and `vmtkimageviewer vmtkimagereader -f dicom -d dicom_directory_path -ofile image_volume.vti --pipe vmtkimageviewer`

 The next step is to select a volume of interest.
 If you look at the object using `vmtkimageviewer` you will see that the aneurysm is located on the Right Middle Cerebral Artery.
 Because I also wanted to test some code to reduce the influence of bone and air on the segmentation, I will also include the right Internal Carotid Artery in the volume of interest.
 When you are only interested in the aneurysm, it is best to create a volume of interest that only includes the aneurysm because of computational time needed for bigger volumes.